REMEMBER

 REMEMBER is an open and evolving research, with potential applications across cultural, educational, therapeutic, and human-centered XR contexts.

-The project seeks dialogue and collaboration with people interested in memory, identity, presence, and immersive storytelling — helping shape how this research can grow and reach more people in a meaningful way.
+The project seeks dialogue and collaboration with people interested in memory, identity, presence, and immersive storytelling.

 Back to Home